Building Your Own Custom Workflows

 Need help?

-If you have questions about writing prompts, click the “Help” button in MetaMonster and ask us.
+If you have questions about writing workflows, click the “Help” button in MetaMonster and ask us.
 We’ll get back to you as soon as we can.

 Next steps

-Once you’ve created your custom prompt, you can run it just like any other prompt in the library.
-Check out the Running Prompts guide to learn more about executing prompts at scale.
+Once you’ve created your custom workflow, you can run it just like any other workflow.
+Check out the Running Workflows guide to learn more about executing workflows at scale.

 Need more help?